taravasya/FREEMYMUSIC/README.md

 # FREEMYMUSIC
 Python script for import/export playlists content from some stream services

+This cript use the python-tidal https://github.com/tamland/python-tidal